ctangel/RevealEditor/README.md

 An editor for coding demonstrations designed for the HTML presentation platform [reveals.js](https://github.com/hakimel/reveal.js/).

-The editor will allow for Javascript, HTML, and CSS coding without ever exisitng fullscreen presentation.
+The editor will allow for Javascript, HTML, and CSS coding without ever exiting the fullscreen presentation.

 The editor was designed to be used with reveal.js, it does not need reveal.js to function.